UWCS/warwickspeedrun/guide/setup.md

 ## PCs and Consoles

 The PCs are kindly loaned from the [Warwick Esports Centre](https://warwick.ac.uk/esports), and should have more than powerful enough [specifications](https://warwick.ac.uk/esports/play/) for your runs.
-We can provide a controller, or you can bring your own if you prefer - just let us know.
+We can provide a controller, or you can bring your own gear if you prefer - just let us know.

 ![/dist/img/tech.jpg](/images/tech.jpg)